-There is a high incidence of violent crime, including murder, kidnapping, armed robbery, assault and carjacking.
+Violent crime is common, including murder, kidnapping, armed robbery, assault and carjacking.
 The risk increases at night and in isolated areas.
-Foreign aid workers have been the target of kidnapping, and other violent crimes.
-While police capacity to respond to these incidents continues to improve, kidnappings can still happen to anyone.
+Foreign aid workers have been targets of kidnapping for ransom and other violent crimes.
+In some cases kidnapping victims have disappeared or been killed.

 The risk of armed robbery is a real possibility, especially in the Port-au-Prince area and particularly after leaving the Toussaint Louverture International Airport.
-Be cautious about sharing specific travel plans; have your host or organisation meet you at the airport upon arrival; and/or have pre-arranged airport transfers and hotels.
+Thieves try to distract foreigners after arrival to steal their passports and other valuables.
+Be cautious about sharing specific travel plans; have your host or organisation meet you at the airport upon arrival; or pre-arrange airport transfers.

 There has been an increase in armed robberies targeting arriving travellers.
 Avoid showing visible signs of wealth.

-The United Nations Stabilisation Mission in Haiti (MINUSTAH) will be replaced by a smaller mission: the UN Mission for Justice Support in Haiti (MINUJUSTH).
-The remaining police and civilian components will focus on assisting the Government of Haiti to strengthen rule of law institutions, and further support the development of the Haitian National Police (HNP).
+The United Nations Stabilisation Mission in Haiti has been replaced by a smaller mission: the UN Mission for Justice Support in Haiti (MINUJUSTH).
+The remaining police and civilian components of the UN Mission are assisting the Government of Haiti to strengthen rule of law institutions, and support the development of the Haitian National Police (HNP).

 There have been instances of piracy in the waters in and around Haiti.
-Members of the yachting and sailing communities should exercise caution when entering or transiting the waters around Haiti.
+Exercise caution when entering or transiting the waters around Haiti.

 Be wary of accepting invitations of friendship or hospitality from strangers, and be aware of people loitering near your accommodation.

 Foreigners taking photographs are often regarded with suspicion and have been assaulted, particularly in remote areas.
-Avoid photographing individuals without their permission.
+Avoid photographing people without their permission.

-If you are attacked or robbed, do not resist.
+If you're attacked or robbed, do not resist.
 Thieves can be armed and you could be seriously injured or killed.